 Employees can have their paychecks electronically deposited into an account of their choice.
 A notification period of 30 days is necessary to activate this service.
-Contact Theresa Williams for more information about the automatic payroll deposit service.
+Contact Theresa Williams or Kristen Sandoval for more information about the automatic payroll deposit service.